 During this hearing, the harasser can respond to the allegations of harassment that you told the judge to get the temporary order and can try and explain, excuse, justify, or deny the harassment.
 The judge will then consider all of the evidence and decide whether or not the harassment actually occurred.
 If the judge decides that the harassment did occur, then s/he should grant you a final order, known as an order after hearing.*

 The steps to get a civil harassment order are similar to the steps to get a domestic violence restraining order.
 If you have any questions, call the clerk of court.
 You can find the contact information for your clerk on the CA Courthouse Locations page.

 To see the necessary forms to fill out, please visit the California Courts Self Help Center.

-If you are requesting the civil harassment order against a person who was violent, threatened you with violence, stalked you, or acted or spoken in any other way that made you reasonably fear violence, there is no fee.
+If you are requesting the civil harassment order against a person who was violent, threatened you with violence, stalked you, or acted or spoken in any other way that made you reasonably fear violence, there is no fee for filing or serving the order, for a subpoena related to the case, or to respond to a petition based on these acts.
 In other cases, you may have to pay a fee unless you qualify for a fee waiver.*